gravlaks/Convex_project/README.md

 ## Authors:

 Torstein Ørbeck Eliassen
 Adrien Lemercier

 ## Overview

 An efficient Gauss Newton approach using randomized projection based on [1] is implemented.
 Improvements are made to mitigate overshooting.
 A fully modular implementation allows for testing the  algorithm on arbitrarily structured neural networks.

 2 algorithms are used as a baseline for our approach: Algo 1 that does per-sample projection, algo 2 that does full jacobian projection.
+The images in this repository show the initial results from both optimization algorithms.
+For a more thourough presentation of the full batch optimization, refer to slides found in documentation (docs).

 ## Results: